-An arrestee, for the purposes of this discussion, is an individual who was arrested and charged with the commission of a criminal offense but: (a) was not convicted; (b) was acquitted; or (c) had his conviction overturned on appeal.
+An arrestee, for the purposes of this discussion, is an individual who was arrested and charged with the commission of a criminal offense but: (a) was not convicted; (b) was acquitted; (c) had his conviction overturned on appeal; or (d) was released by police without formal charges being filed.
 Once an arrestee has been convicted, he is deemed a convicted person for the purposes of this report and his information should be treated as discussed in the next section, Information concerning convicted persons.